NY-bred Tiz the Law wins barren Belmont Stakes - WHIZ News

 Manny Franco, a 25-year-old jockey from Puerto Rico, entered the winner’s circle in his first career Belmont Stakes.
 He called Tiz the Law a “ versatile” horse in the run-up to the race, and what he showed Saturday was typical — stalk the pacemakers early, then pounce on the home stretch.

-Dr Post, owned by famed trainer Todd Pletcher, finished second.
-Max Player finished third, among the highest finishes by a woman-trained horse — Linda Rice was trying to become the first woman to ever send a horse to victory at a Triple Crown race.
+“It means a lot to me,” Franco said.
+“This is my home track.
+I’ve ridden here for about six years already.
+One leg of the Triple Crown is the dream of any jockey.
+I’m happy with the opportunity I have right now.”

-The track Saturday was shortened to 1 1/8 miles instead of the grueling 1 ½-mile standard to account for competitors’ unusual training schedules.
-Racers kicked off from a starting gate placed atop the backstretch, rather than in front of the grandstands.
+Dr Post, owned by Florida Panthers owner Vincent Viola and trained by Todd Pletcher, paid $5.80 and $4.20.
+Max Player returned $5.20, among the highest finishes by a female-trained horse — Linda Rice was trying to become the first woman to ever send a horse to victory at a Triple Crown race.

 Plenty remained on the line.
 Tiz the Law earned Knowlton the top share of a $1 million purse, and the top four horses earned Kentucky Derby qualifying points.